 These professionals include Doctors, Nurses, Dentists, Paramedical staff, Engineers, Pharmacists, chemists, etc., hired in the private sector.
 These professionals are provided insurance by the companies employing them.

-However, people holding this kind of Iqama generally also require registration with other regulatory authorities in KSA like SCFHS (for healthcare workers), SCE (for engineers), etc.
+However, people holding this kind of Iqama generally require registration with other regulatory authorities in KSA like SCFHS (for healthcare workers), SCE (for engineers), etc.

 4- Dependents Iqama